fknorr/matchbox/README.md

 template <typename OptionalCVRef, typename...
 Arms>
 constexpr decltype(auto) match(OptionalCVRef &&o, Arms &&...arms);

-// Match on a reference-to-base-class and specify an explicit visitor and result type.
+// Match on a base-class reference, and specify an explicit result type.
-// Only selected if Visitor inherits from matchbox::visitor<...> and T::accept(Visitor&) is available. template <typename Result, typename Visitor, typename T, typename...
+// Only selected if the Acceptor type is derived from matchbox::acceptor<...>. template <typename Result, typename AcceptorCVRef, typename...
 Arms>
-Result match(T &target, Arms &&...arms);
+Result match(AcceptorCVRef &&acceptor, Arms &&...arms);

-// Match on a reference-to-base-class with default_visitor<T>, and specify an explicit result type.
+// Match on a base-class reference and return the cvref-qualified std::common_type of results.
-// Only selected if T::accept(Visitor&) is available and Result does _not_ inherit from matchbox::visitor<...>. template <typename Result, typename T, typename...
+// Only selected if the Acceptor type is derived from matchbox::acceptor<...>. template <typename AcceptorCVRef, typename...
 Arms>
-Result match(T &target, Arms &&...arms);

-// Match on a reference-to-base-class, specify an explicit visitor, and return the cvref-qualified std::common_type of results.
-// Only selected if Visitor inherits from matchbox::visitor<...> and T::accept(Visitor&) is available. template <typename Visitor, typename T, typename...
-Arms>
-decltype(auto) match(T &target, Arms &&...arms);

-// Match on a reference-to-base-class with default_visitor<T> and return the cvref-qualified std::common_type of results.
-// Only selected if T::accept(Visitor&) is available. template <typename T, typename...
-Arms>
-decltype(auto) match(T &target, Arms &&...arms);
+inline decltype(auto) match(AcceptorCVRef &&acceptor, Arms &&...arms);

 }
 ```